Skip to main content

 Reason for SMS Footers

 This information is critical to share the first time you send a text message to a phone number.
-Guidelines also state that this information must be refreshed on a regular basis to ensure that the consumer always understands.
+Guidelines also state that this information must be refreshed regularly to ensure that the consumer always understands.

 To facilitate these requirements, smrtPhone can automatically append your outgoing text messages with the name of your company and opt-out information.